tiffafoo/3-stones/README.md

 2. the class association diagram
 3. source listings of the client program and the server program, both of which are to include good explanatory comments; on the day that you submit your documentation, you must also email your source code to your instructor
 4. all of the above in an appropriate binder.

-## 3 Stones Game Description
-he object of the game is to score points by getting stones of your color into three pockets in a row, be it across, up and down, or diagonally.
-There are black and white stones for the players and clear stones that count for both players.

-The game can be played with an element of luck, drawing stones from a bag, or as pure skill with each player taking equal amounts of the colored stones.
-Timed tournament play and handicapping is also an option.